 Before you decide to file a medical malpractice lawsuit in Oklahoma, be aware that these cases are notoriously complex.
 Strict procedural rules need to be obeyed, volumes of medical records need to be sifted through and analyzed, and the plaintiff's "burden of proof" is substantial.
-In this article, we'll take a look at the Oklahoma statute of limitations deadline for medical malpractice lawsuits, the state's "medical review panel" requirement, and the cap on damages in these kinds of cases.
+In this article, we'll take a look at the Oklahoma statute of limitations deadline for medical malpractice lawsuits, what exactly plaintiffs need to prove in a medical medical malpractice cases, and the rules on damages in these kinds of cases.

 Now, what does the statute of limitations say?
 Oklahoma, like many states, has passed a statute of limitations that applies specifically to medical malpractice lawsuits.
-Oklahoma Statutes section 76-18 says "An action for damages for injury or death against any physician, health care provider or hospital licensed under the laws of this state…shall be brought within two years of the date the plaintiff knew or should have known, through the exercise of reasonable diligence," of the existence of the case.
+Oklahoma Statutes title 76, section 18 says "An action for damages for injury or death against any physician, health care provider or hospital licensed under the laws of this state . . . shall be brought within two years of the date the plaintiff knew or should have known, through the exercise of reasonable diligence," of the existence of the case.

 Keep in mind that if you did not discover right away that a medical error was committed, as the plaintiff you have the burden of proving that you couldn't have discovered it even through the "exercise of reasonable diligence."

 Having read all of this, you might be wondering what happens if you try to file your medical malpractice lawsuit after Oklahoma's statute of limitations deadline has already passed.
 In that situation, it's a safe bet that the doctor or health care facility you're trying to sue will file a legal motion asking the court to dismiss the case, the court will grant the request, and that will be the end of your lawsuit.
 So, it's easy to see why it's important to pay attention to the statute of limitations as it applies to your specific situation.